digital-work-lab/open-source-project/docs/teaching_notes.md

 After feedback was implemented by the students

 - [ ] Merge pull requests and add contributors (see [merge-notes](merge_notes.html))
-- [ ] Link the [feedback issue](https://github.com/digital-work-lab/open-source-project/issues/8){: target="_blank"} in VC, explain our process of [evaluation and improvement](https://digital-work-lab.github.io/handbook/docs/30-teaching/30_processes/30.02.courses.html){: target="_blank"} - starting from our [goals](https://digital-work-lab.github.io/handbook/docs/10-lab/10_processes/10.01.goals.html){: target="_blank"}, mention our teaching cases, and encourage students to contribute their feedback
+- [ ] Link the [feedback issue](https://github.com/digital-work-lab/open-source-project/issues){: target="_blank"} in VC, explain our process of evaluation and improvement, link in the [improvement section](https://digital-work-lab.github.io/handbook/docs/30-teaching/30_processes/30.22.improvements.html){: target="_blank"} - starting from our [goals](https://digital-work-lab.github.io/handbook/docs/10-lab/10_processes/10.01.goals.html){: target="_blank"}, mention our teaching cases, and encourage students to contribute their feedback